-This confusion isn’t helped by the fact the RS5’s cabin looks almost indistinguishable from the standard car’s interior.
-You get swathes of familiar plush leather and soft-touch plastics but only a few small RS badges and a flat-bottomed steering wheel hint that this £63,000 super coupe is anything other than a 2.0-litre diesel A5.
+It’s the same story inside, as the RS5’s cabin looks almost indistinguishable from the standard car’s interior.
+You get swathes of familiar plush leather and soft-touch plastics, but only a few small RS badges and a flat-bottomed steering wheel hint that this £63,000 super coupe is anything other than a 2.0-litre diesel A5.

-Thankfully, you get Audi’s terrific Virtual Cockpit display as standard.
-This 12.3-inch unit replaces conventional analogue dials with a customisable high-resolution screen.
-It looks fantastically sharp and can even display directions from the standard sat nav combined with gorgeous google earth imagery.
+However, there is one way that the RS5 scores over more humble A5s: you get Audi’s terrific Virtual Cockpit display as standard, which gives the cabin a real high-tech, high-class feel.
+This 12-inch unit replaces conventional analogue dials with a customisable high-resolution digital display.
+It looks fantastically sharp and can even display directions from the standard sat-nav combined with gorgeous Google Earth imagery.

 All these features are controlled through a scroll wheel and button arrangement on the RS5’s centre console.
-It’s more intuitive than the setup you get in a C63 AMG but the M4’s iDrive system still leads the field in terms of usability.
+It’s more intuitive than the setup you get in a Mercedes-AMG C63, but not quite as easy to use as the iDrive system in a BMW M4.

-Another slight mark against the RS5 is that its heavily bolstered sports seats could do with an extra inch of height adjustment to help you get comfy if you’re very tall.
-You do get adjustable lumbar support as standard, however, and the seats slide forward automatically to help your passengers jump into the back.
+Another slight mark against the Audi RS5 is that, if you’re tall, you’ll want its heavily bolstered sports seats to have an extra inch of height adjustment to help you get comfy.
+On the other hand, you do get adjustable lumbar support as standard, and the seats slide forward automatically to help your passengers jump into the back.

-The RS5’s boot can carry the same 465 litres of luggage as the standard A5.
-It’s bigger and easier to load than the boots in the 445-litre BMW M4 and 355-litre Mercedes C63 AMG and the back seats fold in a three-way (40:20:40) split so you can carry long luggage and two rear passengers at once.
+Better still, the RS5’s boot can carry the same 465 litres of luggage as the standard A5.
+It’s bigger and easier to load than the boots in the BMW M4 and Mercedes C63 AMG and the back seats fold in a three-way (40:20:40) split, so you can carry long luggage and two rear passengers at once.

-The Audi RS5 is an incredibly accomplished coupe that’s staggeringly fast and impressively easy to drive but it can’t match the outright excitement provided by the thrill-a-minute BMW M4 and raucous Mercedes C63 AMG.
+All in all, The Audi RS5 is an incredibly accomplished coupe that’s staggeringly fast and impressively easy to drive, but it can’t match the outright excitement provided by the thrill-a-minute BMW M4 and raucous Mercedes C63 AMG.